omgitsedwin/docker-transmission-openvpn/README.md

+On hold until FreeNAS 10 adds options for Docker elevated privileges and network tunnel devices.
 This is a fork of linuxserver.io's Transmission container.
 I have modified the dockerfile to include OpenVPN.

 [linuxserverurl]: https://linuxserver.io
 [forumurl]: https://forum.linuxserver.io